NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 1. It is a partitioned IterDomain.
 2. It is the outer output of a split of a TMA-protected IterDomain.
 3. It is the output of a merge whose outer input is a TMA-protected IterDomain.
-4. It is the output of a resize whose input is a TMA-protected IterDomain and `right_expand >= 0`.
+4. It is the output of a resize whose input is a TMA-protected IterDomain and `left_expand >= 0 && right_expand >= 0`.
 5. It is the `X` output of a swizzle whose `X` input a TMA-protected IterDomain.

 TMA-protected IterDomain has the following very important property:

-**Theorem 4:** "TMA's builtin predicates are satisfied" implies "the indices of all TMA-protected IterDomains are in boundary".
+**Theorem 4:** If non-TMA-protected IterDomains are in boundary, then "TMA's builtin predicates are satisfied" implies "the indices of all TMA-protected IterDomains are in boundary".

-**Proof:** This is a natural conclusion of Theorem 1-4 in ["Divisibility of Split"](../reading/divisibility-of-split.md#predication). $\square$
+**Proof:**
+It is easy to see that the above rules 2-5 maps to Theorem 1-4 in ["Divisibility of Split"](../reading/divisibility-of-split.md#predication), except that Theorem 1 has an additional requirement for `I2` being in bound, which is guaranteed by the statement "if non-TMA-protected IterDomains are in boundary".
+$\square$

-With the above theorem, we can easily see that, when any of the indices of TMA-protected IterDomains goes out of boundary, some partitioned IterDomain's index will also go out of boundary.
+With the above theorem, we can easily see that, if non-TMA-protected IterDomains are in boundary, when any of the indices of TMA-protected IterDomains goes out of boundary, some partitioned IterDomain's index will also go out of boundary.
 Therefore, TMA will use zero to fill these regions.
 That is: